 This illustrated history of Victoria and profile of the recent developments was commissioned by the Victoria Business Improvement District (VBID).
 The report covers from the Great Plague to the present day and looks at how this site has now become a thriving area to live, eat and enjoy.
-This report is written by Clive Aslet, a Pimlico resident, Editor at Large of Country Life magazine and a Wild Search adviser.
+This report is written by Clive Aslet, a Pimlico resident, former Editor at Large of Country Life magazine and a Wild Search adviser.

 Foresight, Tenacity, Vision: Essays to Commemorate the 40th Anniversary of the 1974 Housing Act (2014)